 3. Developed Phase (Aircraft Spin):The airplane enters the developed phase when its angular rotation rate, airspeed, and vertical speed are stabilized in a nearly vertical flightpath.
 The airplane’s attitude, angles, and self-sustaining movements along its vertical axis are continuous or repeated, or nearly so, during the developed phase when aerodynamic forces and inertial forces are in balance.
 The spin is in a stable state.
 It is crucial to remember that certain training aircraft could abruptly go from the incipient phase into a spiral dive instead of entering the mature phase.
 The airplane will not be in equilibrium during a spiral dive; instead, it will be accelerating, which might cause the G load to rise quickly.

 4. Recovery Phase (Aircraft Spin):

-4. Apply Positive, Brisk, and Straight Forward Elevator (Forward of Neutral) – This step should be taken immediately after full rudder application.
-Do not wait for the rotation to stop before performing this step.
-The forceful movement of the elevator decreases the AOA and drives the airplane toward unstalled flight.
-In some cases, full forward elevator may be required for recovery.
-Hold the controls firmly in these positions until the spinning stops.
-(Note: If the airspeed is increasing, the airplane is no longer in a spin.
-In a spin, the airplane is stalled, and the indicated airspeed should therefore be relatively low and constant and not be accelerating.)
+4. Apply the positive, quick, and elevator in a straight line (Forward of Neutral) – Following a complete application of the rudder, this action should be executed quickly.
+This action should be carried out without waiting for the rotation to complete.
+The elevator’s strong movement reduces the AOA and propels the aircraft toward unstalled flight.
+For recovery in some circumstances, a complete forward elevator may be needed.
+Till the spinning stops, firmly maintain these positions for the controls.
+(Note: If the airspeed is rising, the airplane is no longer in a spin.
+The aircraft is stuck during a spin, therefore the indicated airspeed should be low, stable, and not accelerating.)